 Wizard Quest can be combined with entrance to Ripley’s Believe It of Not.
 Purchasing a combo ticket for both indoor attractions will save visitors $16.

 🕖Winter hours: 10am – 4pm

 Another indoor attraction is Tommy Barlett’s Exploratory.
-This is a hands on science museum with lots of fun activities and experiments.
+This is a hands on interactive science museum with over 175 fun activities and experiments.
 There’s just a short outdoor walkway that connects the buildings together, but the rest is all inside.
 A whole area of the museum is dedicated to space exploration and the space station.